 Deep Sky Object (DSO) Imaging

 Now you’re not going to gather that amount of data by just pointing a camera at the night sky and clicking it a couple of times.
 In order to obtain those crazy amounts of data, you’re going to need some equipment and software.
-Now, when I first started this 5 years ago, I was using a standard tripod and a crop-sensor DSLR that I had previously been using for boudoir photography (I used to be a professional photographer before going over entirely to astrophotography.)
+Now, when I first started this 7 years ago, I was using a standard tripod and a crop-sensor DSLR that I had previously been using for semi professional photography before I moved across full time to astrophotography.

 So, what do you need?
 Well, that camera and tripod did me well for the better part of a year and I learned all sorts of things, such as the “500 rule” for example, how to focus at night etc. But I was restricted in what I could shoot.
 So I gradually upgraded to the kit that I use nowadays.
 Bearing in mind that this is still “entry level” stuff almost, but for the time being, it seems to work well for me.